Awjin/pro-fresh-resume/README.md

 \section{Employment}
 ```

-###Entry
+### Entry
-The resume entry.
-There are three fields: 1 and 2 are left-aligned, and 3 is
+Fields 1 and 2 are left-aligned.
+Field 3 is right-aligned.
-right-aligned.
 ```
 \entry{1}{2}{3}
 ```
-Note that all fields are optional:
+These fields don't have to be populated, but require `{}` even when empty:
 ```
 \entry{Job Title}{Company}{Dates}